authzforce/server/README.md

 For links to the documentation of a release, please go to the specific [release page](https://github.com/authzforce/server/releases).

+## Usage

-## Examples of usage and PEP code with a web service authorization module
+This section gives examples of usage and PEP code with a web service authorization module.

 For an example of using an AuthzForce Server's RESTful PDP API in a real-life use case, please refer to the JUnit test class